1923 Irish hunger strikes: End of strike/release of internees

 The protest was called off on 23 November 1923 by leadership in the prisons/camps – Thomas Derrig in Kilmainham Gaol, Michael Kilroy, Frank Gallagher and Peadar O'Donnell in Mountjoy.
 On that date there were still 176 men on hunger strike, some for 41 days and others for 34 days.
 Messages were sent from Kilmainham Gaol to each prison stating that all internees would end the strike together.
 The day after the end of the strike (24 November 1923) more than 500 prisoners were released from prisons across Ireland.

 With the end of the mass hunger strikes many men were released within a month, on the condition that they sign an oath of loyalty to the newly established Irish Free State.
 Prisoner leader Peadar O'Donnell expressed his feelings on the required signature: "...they demanded that each one sign a form that he would accept the rule of the new garrison in Ireland."
 Although many of the internees were released in November 1923, five or six hundred remained incarcerated into late December.
 In June 1924 one hundred and twenty detainees were released from different prisons leaving three hundred still incarcerated.
-Ernie O'Malley - the assistant chief of staff of the Anti-Treaty IRA during the Irish Civil War was released from the Curragh, along with Seán Russell, on 17 July 1924, well over a year after the end of hostilities.
+The anti-treaty Minister of Finance Austin Stack, the assistant chief of staff of the anti-treaty IRA Ernie O'Malley were released from the Curragh, along with Seán Russell, in July 1924, well over a year after the end of hostilities.
 It was not until January 1926 that the last republican prisoners were released from Derry Gaol in Northern Ireland.